Turnover of USAG Humphreys Consolidated Fire Support Headquarters

-Col. Pyo In-tae (left), Chief, Program Management Team, Republic of Korea Design and Construction Agent, and Col. Garrett Cottrell (right), Deputy Commanding Officer - Transformation, U.S. Army Corps of Engineers Far East District, sign the Acceptance Release Letter for HQ090 Consolidated Fire Support Headquarters, USAG Humphreys, Republic of Korea, Apr.16, 2021.
-(Photo by Yo Kyong-il)
+USAG HUMPHREYS, Republic of Korea — The U.S. Army Corps of Engineers (USACE), Far East District (FED) recently turned over project HQ090, the Consolidated Fire Support Headquarters, with an Acceptance Release Letter (ARL) ceremony at USAG Humphreys, Pyeongtaek, Republic of Korea, Apr.
+16.

+Situated in the northwest part of USAG Humphreys’ expansion, this facility is a two-story Brigade-level building that will accommodate the administrative and emergency operation requirements of Area I organizations relocating to U.S. Army Garrison Humphreys.

+HQ090 consists of a building with a gross floor area of 10,599 square meters on 38,744 square meters of total site area, to include 316 privately operated vehicle parking spots.

 |Date Taken: